The Kashmir Conflict-

 Third: The Government of Pakistan on every National and

-International forum, demanding the right to self determination to the people of
+International forum, demanding the right to self-determination to the people of

-the State of Jammu and Kashmir where as the demand for the same right under
+the State of Jammu and Kashmir whereas the demand for the same right under

-it’s occupation is a serious criminal offence.
+its occupation is a serious criminal offense.

 Forth: The people of Pakistan by themselves never have a